nvpcode/Demo_Vehicle_Tracking_Counting_Multi_Regions/README.md

 1.  **Prepare your video:**

-    *   Ensure your video file (`vehicle_counting.mp4` in the `src` directory by default) is in the correct location.
+    *   Input video (`vehicle_counting.mp4`).
-    *   Update the video path in `src/main.py` if necessary.
+    *   Update the video path in `main.py` if necessary.

 2.  **Download the YOLO11n model:**

     *   The project uses the `yolo11n.pt` model by default.
-Ensure this model exists in the `src` directory.
-    *   If you want to use a different YOLO11n model, download it and update the model path in `src/main.py`.
+    *   If you want to use a different YOLO11n model, download it and update the model path in `main.py`.

 3.  **Run the `main.py` script:**

     ```bash
-    python src/main.py
+    python main.py
     ```

 4.  **View the output:**